Who should apply?

 Please note that students are responsible for airfare during the required week-long residency.
 These costs are not covered by tuition or fees.

 Tuition is $978 per credit hour.
-An additional charge of $35 per credit hour applies for a distance education fee.
+An additional charge of $35 per credit hour applies for a Distance Learning fee.

 For information on loans and scholarships, visit the Office of Student Financial Aid.
 For information regarding grants, tuition waivers and other merit aid, please inquire with your graduate department.